The 25 Most Common Religious Fallacies

 Introduction

-Religious claims face a fundamental problem.
-They assert the existence of a god while lacking publicly verifiable evidence for that claim.
-This is not a minor gap or an unresolved detail.
-It is a structural limitation.
-Gods are defined in ways that place them outside observation, testing, prediction, and falsification.
-As a result, religion cannot proceed in the same way as any other truth-seeking endeavour.
+Religious claims face one fundamental problem that everything else flows from.
+They assert the existence of a god while lacking any publicly verifiable evidence for that god.
+This is not a minor gap or some unresolved detail awaiting a future discovery.
+It is a structural limitation built into the claim itself.
+Gods are typically defined in ways that place them beyond observation, testing, prediction, and falsification.
+As a result, religion cannot proceed in the way that any other genuine truth-seeking enterprise proceeds.

-But arguments built without evidence cannot appeal to data, demonstration, or independent verification.
-They must rely instead on rhetorical strategies.
-Over time, these strategies have stabilised into a familiar set of logical fallacies.
-They are not accidental.
-They are necessary.
-Without them, the central claim would have nothing to stand on.
+When evidence is simply unavailable, argument quietly steps in to take its place.
+But arguments built without evidence cannot appeal to data, to demonstration, or to independent verification.
+They are forced instead to rely on rhetorical strategies.
+Over many centuries those strategies have hardened into a familiar set of logical fallacies.
+They are not accidental slips of reasoning.
+They are necessary load-bearing structures, because without them the central claim would have nothing left to stand on.

-These fallacies do not provide evidence.
+These fallacies do not provide evidence, and they were never going to.
 They attempt to compensate for its absence.
-Some reframe ignorance as insight.
-Others shield the claim from scrutiny by redefining standards, shifting burdens, or exempting preferred conclusions from the rules applied elsewhere.
-Many appeal to emotion, tradition, or personal experience, precisely because these cannot be independently checked.
+Some of them reframe ignorance as if it were insight.
+Others shield the claim from scrutiny by redefining the standards, shifting the burden of proof, or quietly exempting one favoured conclusion from the rules applied to everything else.
+Many appeal to emotion, to tradition, or to private personal experience, precisely because those things cannot be independently checked by anyone else.

 1. God of the Gaps